m-nash/azure-proto-sdk/XmlDocStandard.md

 ```
         /// <summary>
-        /// Filters the list of [Resource] for this [ParentResource] represented as generic resources
+        /// Filters the list of [Resource] for this [ParentResource] represented as generic resources.
         /// </summary>
 ```